ITISFoundation/osparc-lab/docs/d1.1-techreview/parts/comp-services.md

 **Docker image registry**

 With respect to the technology decision outlined above, another core component of the docker ecosystem is being used for the computational backend, namely the concept of the docker registry.
-Every computational service is provided as a docker image in a repository that is part of the simcore platform.
+Every computational service is provided as a docker image hosted in a repository that is part of the simcore platform.
 If required, those images are being pulled from the registry and a container is created that runs the corresponding service.

 In addition to the images themselves, the registry also contains meta information for the services.
 This allows to store information like

 - required input data (format)
 - output data (format)